 There are two modes of combined registration: interrupt and manage.

 - Interrupt mode is a wizard-like experience, presented to users when they register or refresh their security info at sign-in.

 - Manage mode is part of the user profile and allows users to manage their security info.

-For both modes, users who have previously registered a method that can be used for Azure AD Multi-Factor Authentication need to perform multifactor authentication before they can access their security info.
+For both modes, users who have previously registered a method that can be used for Microsoft Entra multifactor authentication need to perform multifactor authentication before they can access their security info.
 Users must confirm their information before continuing to use their previously registered methods.